lamvdoan/automated-test-framework/README.md

 ## To Run an Appium Test
 1. Run the command: appium --session-override
-2. (Once it starts listening) Run a test: SampleAppiumTest.irtPressButtons
+2. Once it starts listening, a mobile test can be ran